 We have always striven to maintain the original intentions of our Franciscan founder.
 First, to recognize the great human potential of each individual and second, to offer those in need a hand - not a handout.

 To our way of thinking, a mere handout destroys a person's dignity and self-initiative.
 We believe that true charity must emphasize self-help in order to restore pride and independence.
 Southwest Indian Foundation is a non-profit, charitable organization that relies solely on private donations.
 We receive no federal dollars.
 Our primary sources of funding are not huge corporate gifts or impersonal grants.
 Instead, they are individuals like you.
 Americans helping Americans.

 Southwest Indian Foundation assistance is strictly limited to Native Americans - with priority given to the elderly, handicapped, and families with dependent children.
 Along with the Navajo, we also serve the Zuni, Hopi, and other indigenous people of the area.

 Our services include: Substantial school grants and individual tuition assistance, homes for battered women and children, home repair and wood stove installation, Christmas food baskets for needy families, alcohol counseling, and emergency assistance in the areas of food, clothing, heating fuel, and temporary shelter.
-In addition, a few years ago we launched out Indian Craft Catalog to provide a national outlet for Native Americans to sell their precious handmade goods.
+In addition, a few years ago we launched our Indian Craft Catalog to provide a national outlet for Native Americans to sell their precious handmade goods.
 That original catalog has grown and developed into the current SWIF Catalog many receive in their mailbox today!
-From the paper catalog, we developed the on-line store you are currently viewing the on-line version of this catalog.
-The profits from this catalog go directly back to the Native Americans themselves in the form of our many philanthropic programs.
+From the paper catalog, we developed the on-line store you are currently viewing, and we like to remind everyone that the vast percentage of the profits from this catalog go directly back to Native Americans in the form of our many philanthropic programs.